Fees concept with stacked coins on blocks.

 What Notaries Can’t Do

 If you’re preparing papers for notary public services, remember that notaries aren’t attorneys.
-Furthermore, if they act incorrectly, they may face disciplinary action.
+If they act incorrectly, they may face disciplinary action.
 Notaries are not required to study the contents of a contract.
 They don’t have the power to decide whether the documents in question are legitimate or fair.
 If you want legal assistance, contact an attorney in your area.

-According to ZipRecruiter, California notaries make an average notary salary of $51,703 annually.
+According to ZipRecruiter, California notaries make an average notary salary of $63,928 annually.
 This figure can vary depending on experience, location, industry, and demand for the notary’s services.
 Ultimately, a notary’s income depends on the amount of work they put in and the demand for their services.
 Notary publics who become Notary Signing Agents and start their own business can make $100k/year or more.

 California Secretary of State Contact Information